Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mách bạn những cách để có mật khẩu 'siêu mạnh' - Ảnh 3.

-The more complex the password, the more secure it will be.
+The more complex the password, the more secure it is.

 Don't trust your memory!